 For now, I’m going to leave the predictions there and wait until my results come through to finish this blog post off…

-hair mineral analysis: my results
+Hair mineral analysis: my results

 So…my hair mineral analysis results are back and there’s so much to take in!
-I received my results back from Mineral State late on Friday night via email and to be honest…I was a bit gutted with the results!
+I received my results back late on Friday night via email and to be honest…I was a bit gutted with the results!
 As I predicted, my thyroid is sluggish and under performing – but not as much as I thought it would be… the big problem is STILL my insulin resistance – which devastated me, as improving how my body responds to sugar is something that I’ve been actively trying to combat via diet, lifestyle and supplements for the past two years!

 Ok, so let’s start at the beginning and slowly work our way through each red flag.
 These hair mineral test results really do contain SO much information!

 My individual mineral levels are all within the normal range though some are a bit on the low side so some general boosting of mineral absorption needs to be addressed.
 I was so pleased to see that my copper wasn’t crazy high due to my copper IUD and my zinc levels were right bang in the middle of the preference range!

 Considering I’ve been taking Magnesium Citrate for the past two years and having regular Epsom Salt baths, I was surprised and disappointed to see my Magnesium levels on the low side, especially in comparison to Calcium (more on that later).
 I know that Magnesium Citrate works brilliantly on my gut – it’s ‘osmotic’ which means it pulls water into the intestines to increase the volume of stools, make then softer and easier to pass – but perhaps it’s effects don’t go much further than my digestive system?
 I’m clearly not absorbing magnesium deep into the cells where it’s needed for the entire body to function properly so a re-think in Magnesium supplementation is definitely on the cards!